Last Updated on November 3, 2021

 The Bellagio Buffet is the gold standard and has been a Vegas staple, and regarded as the #1 buffet in Vegas for years.
 While the food is amazing, the ambiance is not up to the high standards set by the Wynn, which is why it received a #2 spot on our list.

-The Bellagio breakfast buffet price is $24.99/person weekdays and offers a huge selection of breakfast items from around the world.
+The Bellagio buffet doesn’t have a breakfast price specifically, but it has a brunch from 8am to 3pm and costs $41.99/person weekdays.
+It offers a huge selection of breakfast items from around the world.
 Their croissants and danish are some of the best I’ve had!
 While they offer some alternatives to the standard breakfast fare, like stuffed french toast, and several kinds of hash browns, their regular french toast and scrambled eggs aren’t as good as the Wynn’s.

 Seating is comfortable, but a little cramped, and you could easily find yourself sitting a foot and a half from the neighboring table.
 If this is a little too close for comfort, you can ask to be seated in a booth, which may increase your wait time.